puppetlabs/puppet-resource_api/README.md

 The generated unit tests in `spec/unit/puppet/provider/foo_spec.rb` get automatically evaluated with `pdk test unit`.

-## Remote Resources
+## Remote resources

-Support for remote resources is enabled through the use of a `transport` class.
-A transport class contains the code for managing connections and processing information to/from the remote resource.
-Please see the [Resource API specification](https://github.com/puppetlabs/puppet-specifications/tree/master/language/resource-api#transport) document on how to create a transport class.
+Support for remote resources is enabled through a `transport` class.
+A transport class contains the code for managing connections and processing information to and from the remote resource.
+For information on how to create a transport class, see the [Resource API specification](https://github.com/puppetlabs/puppet-specifications/tree/master/language/resource-api#transport).

 ### `puppet device` support

-To connect to a remote resource through `puppet device` a `transport` class must be called through a device shim.

-For example, the `device` class will be a pass through to `transport`:
+To connect to a remote resource through `puppet device`, you must call a `transport` class through a device shim.
+For example, the `device` class will be passed through to `transport`:

 ```ruby
 # lib/puppet/util/network_device/device_type/device.rb